 Easy dinner alert.
-This soy glazed beef fillet is a lovely, Asian inspired, dish that should be in your recipe arsenal if you’re a meat eater.
-Tender fillet of beef and flavorful shiitake mushrooms compliment one another perfectly, with a prep and forget marinade I adore.
+This soy-glazed beef fillet is a lovely, Asian-inspired, dish that should be in your recipe arsenal if you’re a meat eater.
+A tender fillet of beef and flavorful shiitake mushrooms complement one another perfectly, with a prep-and-forget marinade I adore.
 A quick sear on high heat makes for a simple finish minutes before serving, making this main dish a star and quick meal for anyone who simply can’t find the time to cook.

 Best Cuts of Meat and How to Cook Them